Preparing for an EMP (Electromagnetic Pulse)

 Return to Site Map

-across affected altitude anything attacks australia based batteries battery between bin box car cars case chip completely component components computer computerised conducting conductive connected contact current damage destroy detonated device devices does done e3 effect effects electric electrical electrically electromagnetic electronic electronics emp equipment event field foil garbage generally grid high home however information inside items keep kilometres km large led lid likely line lines means metal metre mi modern note nuclear ones page parts people perhaps plastic possible power powered protect protected pulse pump radio radios read sensitive shield shielded shielding shields silicon solar static strong supply test tests three torches transistors types underground usa volts war water weapons wire wires without work working wrap years 96
+across affected altitude anything attacks australia based batteries battery between bin box car cars case chip civilisation completely component components computer computerised computers conducting conductive connected contact current damage destroy detonated device devices does done e3 effect effects electric electrical electrically electricity electromagnetic electronic electronics else emp equipment event field foil fry garbage generally grid ground high home however information inside items keep kilometres km large led lid likely line lines mains means metal metre mi microelectronics modern note nuclear ones page parts people perhaps plastic possible power powered protect protected pulse pump radio radios read run sensitive shield shielded shielding shields short silicon similar solar static supply test tests three torches transistors types underground usa volts war water weapons wire wires within without work working wrap years 96